-We want to making understanding commentary and investing easier for you so we created this page to provide definitions and some more information about risks that investments of all kinds have.
+We want to make understanding commentary and investing easier for you so we created this page to provide definitions and some more information about risks that investments of all kinds have.
 Remember, there are risks with all investments but understanding the different types of risk can help you create the right investment strategy for you.

 International investments have additional risks to consider, including political instability and different industry practices (such as accounting standards).